When Is the Best Time

 Must-See Nearby Places

-Besides Antelope Canyon!
-Visit the must-visit nearby places:
+Besides Antelope Canyon please visit these nearby places:

-- Bryce Canyon National Park - Complete Guide
+- Bryce Canyon National Park – Season Guide and Best Easy Hikes

 From Las Vegas to Antelope Canyon | Tour Tips

-In case you are staying in Las Vegas, this is such a great tour if you like it hassle-free: Antelope Canyon & Horseshoe Bend Tour (Particularly great in winter!)
+This is such a great tour if you like it hassle-free: Antelope Canyon & Horseshoe Bend Tour (Particularly great in winter!)
 Why this one?
 The tour guides are extremely friendly and have so much insider knowledge.
 Also, you save time, energy, and the whole tour is very comfortable in a small group!
 Pick up from your Las Vegas Hotel!
-And if you're not scared of flying: Grand Canyon Helicopter Tour (from Las Vegas with hotel pick-up - via Viator-TripAdvisor Experience)

 Light Beams (Highlight)